How to Start an IT Career: A Beginner's Roadmap

 - Set up a Windows Server in a home lab.

-- Designed and deployed a virtualized Windows Server 2022 environment using VMware Workstation Player, configuring Active Directory for centralized user authentication and group policy management to enhance security.
+- Designed and deployed a virtualized Windows Server 2022 environment using VMware Workstation Player.
+Configured Active Directory for centralized user authentication and group policy management to improve security.

 Building Your Professional Network Without Being Awkward